Descendants (franchise): Other books

 Other books have been released, including Mal's Diary, Mal's Spell Book 1 and 2, Evie's Fashion Book, Uma's Wicked Book, Audrey's Diary, The Villain Kids’ Guide for New VKs, The Magic of Friendship, a poster book, a Descendants 3 sticker and activity book, and a Guide to Auradon Prep.
 All of which were published under Disney Publishing Worldwide.

+Mobile applications

+In July 2015, Disney Karaoke: Descendants was released on mobile, allowing to sing along to Descendants' songs and record music videos.
+In November 2015, a mobile game based on the first Descendants film was released, where players can create their avatar and on an adventure through Auradon Prep.